Royals fire longtime front-office executive Dayton Moore

 AP Sports Writer

 KANSAS CITY, Mo.
-(AP) — The Kansas City Royals have fired longtime general manager Dayton Moore, who took the club from a perennial 100-game loser to two World Series and the 2015 championship before its return to mediocrity.
+(AP) — The Kansas City Royals fired longtime executive Dayton Moore on Wednesday, ending the roller-coaster tenure of an influential general manager and president who took the club from perennial 100-game loser to two World Series and the 2015 championship before its quick return to mediocrity.

-Royals owner John Sherman, who had retained Moore after acquiring the club from David Glass in 2019, announced the decision in a news conference that Moore attended at Kauffman Stadium on Wednesday.
+Royals owner John Sherman, who retained Moore after acquiring the club from David Glass in 2019, announced the move during a news conference at which Moore spoke briefly before quietly slipping out of the room.

-Moore was elevated from GM to president of baseball operations earlier this year, when longtime understudy J.J.
-Picollo took on the GM role.
-Picollo will now lead the baseball operations department.
+“I think the objective is clear: It’s to compete again for championships, and we have to make sure we are progressing toward that goal,” said Sherman, whose club was 30 games below .500 heading into its game against Minnesota.

-The Royals are 59-89 heading into Wednesday night’s game against the Minnesota Twins.
+“In 2022 we regressed,” Sherman said, “and that happens.
+It happens to great teams.
+But as I started talking to Dayton and others, I felt like we needed more change than was talked about, and that was a big reason to make this one.”

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports